Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Introduction

 In this paper we explore new ways to possibly disentangle potential LIV lags from intrinsic delays.
-The results shown were obtained with a software library called AGNES\,\footnote{The code can be obtained by request to the authors.} (AGN Evolution Simulator) specifically developed for that purpose by C.~Levy.
-In Sect.~\ref{sec:intdelays}, we recall and further develop the study by \cite{Perennes}, examining the impact on intrinsic delays of adiabatic expansion and external inverse-Compton emission phenomena expected in Flat Spectrum Radio Quasars (FSRQs).
-In Sect.~\ref{sec:addingliv}, LIV effects are added to the emission model output, allowing the simultaneous description and direct comparison of the two types of delays.
-We show how multi-wavelength monitoring of blazar flares, covering X-ray and gamma-ray domains, could offer direct possibilities to distinguish the presence of an additional lag potentially due to LIV over classical intrinsic delays even in the case where only one source is considered at one particular redshift.
+The results shown were obtained with a software library called the AGN Evolution Simulator (AGNES),\,\footnote{The code can be downloaded from \url{https://gitlab.in2p3.fr/julien.bolmont/AGNES}.} specifically developed for that purpose by C.~Levy.
+In Sect.~\ref{sec:intdelays} we recall and further develop the study by \cite{Perennes}, examining the impact on intrinsic delays of adiabatic expansion and external inverse-Compton emission phenomena expected in flat-spectrum radio quasars (FSRQs).
+In Sect.~\ref{sec:addingliv} LIV effects are added to the emission model output, allowing the simultaneous description and direct comparison of the two types of delays.
+We show how multi-wavelength monitoring of blazar flares, covering X-ray and gamma-ray domains, could offer direct possibilities to distinguish the presence of an additional lag potentially due to LIV over classical intrinsic delays, even in the case where only one source is considered at one particular redshift.
 Two techniques are proposed to combine simultaneous X-ray and gamma-ray data with the goal to discriminate LIV from intrinsic effects.
 These techniques are tested on the model output.
 Conclusions and perspectives are given in Sect.~\ref{sec:conc}.